What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 - the impact of Brexit may differ for sea container, cross channel roll on/roll off, air cargo

 - the impact may also differ by port.

-We will continue to work with HM Revenue and Customs and UK Border Force, as well as the European Commission and EU countries, to get clarity on the impact of Brexit on New Zealand businesses.
+We will continue to work with HM Revenue and Customs and UK Border Force, as well as the European Commission and EU countries, to get clarity on the impact of Brexit on NZ businesses.

 How to prepare for Brexit

 Both the UK and EU have issued advice about how to prepare if the UK leaves the EU with no deal.
 The UK Government has issued technical notes to help businesses and individuals understand the implications for them of a no deal scenario.
 These technical notes cover a range of topics, including:

 - importing and exporting

 - travelling between the UK and the EU

 - workplace rights